falkr/iik-edu/pages/external-TTM4502.md

 The final programme for the day is distributed by e-mail at the latest a week ahead of the presentation day.

 On the presentation day, there are as many parallel tracks in different rooms as there are external evaluators.
-Unless otherwise indicated, the programme starts at 09:15 and finishes at the lastest at 15:00.
+Unless otherwise indicated, the programme starts at 09:15 and finishes at the latest at 15:00.

 Each presentation lasts for 20 min.; 15 min. for the presentation of the project and 5 min. for questions and comments from the audience.
 The presentation, questions, comments and answers *must* be in English.